 Copy your smoky letters (Command-C) and paste them behind (Command-B).
 Set the Stroke Weight to 3 pt.
 Now go to Effect > Blur > Gaussian Blur and type in 7 px.

 Yes, this is a Photoshop effect, so it will rasterize, but if you hit Command-K and check the Scale Strokes and Effects, then you'll be fine when you want to scale it.
 Once you're done, you should have a final smoke illustration that looks something like the image below!

 Holy Smoke!
 You're Now Done!

 So there we have it!
 You now know how to create Adobe Illustrator smoke brushes!
-I hope you learned something new, and that it will come in use sometime, if it does, I would love to see what you make out of it.
+I hope you learned something new, and that it will come in useful sometime.
+If it does, I'd love to see what you make out of it.
 Good luck creating your own vector smoking effects, and I'll see you next time!

 Smoke Logo Text Effect (PSD)

 The Smoke Logo Text Effect is an incredibly easy Adobe Photoshop template that's used for creating really cool smoke effects on typography, symbols, and logos.
 This is perfect if you want words written in smoke or if you want to add a smoky texture to your designs.

 This pack contains 20 high-resolution textures and backgrounds that you can use for your own projects and designs.
 These smoke designs are perfect for illustrations, photos, landing pages, designs tutorials, or website layouts.

 This pack contains ten high-resolution shiny smoke backgrounds with different color variants and different distinctive wave designs.
 These background designs are perfect textures to use for tranquil and peaceful projects.

 This pack contains 75 different high-resolution smoke overlays to use for your projects.
 Simply drag and drop the images into your designs and set the layer blending mode to screen!
 These images are perfect for illustrations, photos, landing pages, and much more!